maflcko/b-c-gui-translations-review/reviews/tr.md

         <source>Mined balance that has not yet matured</source>
         <translation>ödenilmemiş miktar</translation>

 YES
-The translation "ödenilmemiş miktar" means "unpaid amount," which is not an accurate translation of "Mined balance that has not yet matured."
-The correct translation should reflect the idea of a mined balance that is still immature or not yet spendable.
+The translation is inaccurate and problematic. "ödenilmemiş miktar" means "unpaid amount", which does not communicate the intended meaning of "Mined balance that has not yet matured" — i.e., newly mined coins that cannot yet be spent due to not reaching maturity.

 Correct translation:
-"Henüz olgunlaşmamış madencilik bakiyesi"
+Henüz olgunlaşmamış kazılmış bakiye
 ```

 ```
         <source>Sends %1 to %2</source>
         <translation>Gönderiler %1 ile %2</translation>

 YES
-The translation is inaccurate and awkward.
-"Gönderiler" means "shipments" or "sendings" (plural noun), which is incorrect here.
-The correct translation should convey the verb "Sends %1 to %2" properly as an action.
-The correct translation would be:
+The translation is incorrect.
+The English source means "Sends %1 to %2," indicating an action where %1 (usually an amount) is sent to %2 (usually an address or recipient).
+The current translation means "Shipments with %1 and %2" or "The shipments with %1 by %2", which is not accurate.

+Correct translation:
-"%1'i %2'ye gönderir"
+%1, %2'ye gönderiyor
+or
+%1, %2 adresine gönderiliyor
 ```

 ```